ramipellumbi/Notes/Linear Algebra/README.md

 # Linear Algebra
 A senior level course in linear algebra.
 Focused on the arguments and abstract concepts instead of mere computation.

+For a quick recap view the final review and prelim 2 review files.

 Topics Include

 1. Fields, Vector Spaces, Subspaces